intelowlproject/IntelOwl/docs/source/Usage.md

 ### Ingestors

-With Intel v5.1.0 we introduced the `Ingestor` Plugin.
+With IntelOwl v5.1.0 we introduced the `Ingestor` Plugin.

 Ingestors allow to automatically insert IOC streams from outside sources to IntelOwl itself.
 Each Ingestor must have a `Playbook` attached: this will allow to create a `Job` from every IOC retrieved.